 Prerequisite: NURS 7231.
 Corequisite NURS 7332K Focuses on holistic and comprehensive nursing care of multicultural adult populations utilizing current research and theoretical concepts related to health restoration.
-Concepts include advanced nursing care of acute and chronic illnesses common to adult populations.
+Concepts include advanced nursing care of acute and chronic illnesses common to adult multicultural populations.
+Clinical experiences focus on the application of theory in a variety of settings.